hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/51__shrImallalitAlAlitaH.md

 > life.
 >

-​Without deciding that the person had results, you can't ascertain that he had means even in some distant time.
+Without deciding that the person had results, you can't ascertain that he had means even in some distant time.
 If you are willing to guess that he had results and so he must have means.
 Then I wish best of luck for you are showing bias, which makes you unfit for a meaningful dialogue.
-​

 > I seriously doubt that those who are supporting ramaNa, has the
 >> understanding of the same.